dlbeswick/gio-sync/README.md

 # Installation

-## From PIP
+## From Github

-Run the following command:
+Download the `.whl` file from the most recent release at the [Github Releases page](https://github.com/dlbeswick/gio-sync/issues).
+After this, install using PIP by running:

-    pip install gio-sync
+    pip install --upgrade <.whl file name>

 ## From source